HELP BOB WOOD RESET ALEXANDRIA CITY HALL

-- Alexandrians should expect the best: We should set high standards for the quality of our City government, enforce accountability to the citizens through better and more transparent practices.
+- Alexandria citizens should expect the best: We should set high standards for the quality of our City government, enforce accountability to the citizens through better and more transparent practices.

 - Restore the public in public service: Neighborhood after neighborhood, one citizen group after another, all feel threatened, ignored, or dismissed by a city government seemingly intent on rushed and excessive development based on old assumptions.

-- Let’s unite Alexandrians again: We must end the combative climate and restore collaborative, respectful dialog.
-City government seems anxious to fight its citizens or its own agencies in costly legal battles rather than sustaining dialog and seeking mutually agreeable solutions.
+- Let’s unite Alexandria again: We must end the combative climate and restore collaborative, respectful dialog.
+City Council seems anxious to fight its citizens or its own agencies in costly legal battles rather than sustaining dialog and seeking mutually agreeable solutions.
 It has helped divide us when it should work to unite us.